 Ultimately "Ok.com - Your Family's Media Guide" ended up being sunsetted.
 Although this occurred after my departure from DDM, I believe our business model was too influenced from our news media roots.
 Depending on pageviews and white-labelling for others who are dependent on pageviews wasn't the best recipe for success.

-My recommendation was that we focus on the Ok brand and stop focus on the white-labelling (which incurred additional licensing fees with our 3rd party agreements), increase gamification with quizes and focus on positive user interactive experiences such as sharable social challenges ("How well do you know your super heros?").
-Video was also an area we should have focused more on, with pre-roll having the ability to provide a good chunk of revenue.
+My recommendation was that we focus on the Ok brand and stop focus on the white-labelling (which incurred additional licensing fees with our 3rd party agreements), increase gamification with quizes and focus on positive user interactive experiences such as sharable social challenges ("What super hero are you?").
+Video was also an area we should have focused more on, with pre-roll having the ability to provide a another source of revenue.

 Starting a brand from scratch with a business model that is dependent on high volumes of traffic with no substantial funding to drive traffic is a fundamental problem.
 In the beginning of the web, the saying "if you build it, they will come" was true.
 In today's over-populated digital world, that is certainly no longer the case.
-It was from this project that I learned the importance of leveraging current audiences and platforms.
+It was from this project that I learned the importance of leveraging audiences and platforms that have already been established.

 If you have a current audience, brand or customer list, use them.
 Use them all in a way that can expand your ecosystem of brands.
 You'll reap faster adoption and benefit from economies of scale.